Interstate 94 in Minnesota

 Interstate 94 (I-94) in the US state of Minnesota runs 259 mi east–west through the central portion of the state.
-The highway connects the cities of Moorhead, Fergus Falls, Alexandria, St. Cloud, Minneapolis, and Saint Paul.
+The highway connects the cities of Moorhead, Fergus Falls, Alexandria, Sauk Centre, St. Cloud, Monticello, Minneapolis, and Saint Paul.
 Authorized in 1956, it was mostly constructed in the 1960s.
 For its whole length, it runs concurrently with either US Highway 52 (US 52) or US 12.